scran_variances

 template<typename Float_ >

-FitVarianceTrendResults< Float_ > scran_variances::fit_variance_trend ( size_t n,
+FitVarianceTrendResults< Float_ > scran_variances::fit_variance_trend ( const std::size_t n,

-const Float_ mean,
+const Float_ *const mean,

-const Float_ variance,
+const Float_ *const variance,

-const FitVarianceTrendOptions options
+const FitVarianceTrendOptions & options )

 Overload of fit_variance_trend() that allocates the output vectors.